Project Tool Window

-The content pane shows the project items such as modules, packages, directories, files, classes, libraries, etc.
+The content pane shows the project items such as directories, files, etc.

 The icons for the main categories (node types) are shown and briefly explained in the following table.
-The icons used for the main file types are listed in File Types Recognized by AppCode; the icons for the main symbols (classes, fields, methods, etc.) are shown in Symbols.
+The icons used for the main file types are listed in Recognized File Types; the icons for the main symbols (classes, fields, methods, etc.) are shown in Symbols.

 A folder (directory).
-Different folder types have different colors:
+Different folder categories have different colors.